Gurman8r/ML/README.md

 Q: Why "MemeLib"?

-A: It was originally just a throw away name, but after a while I grew fond of it.
+A: It was originally just a throw away name when I started working on this back around 2016.
+After a while I grew fond of it.
+That's it. :)

 ______________________________